Version 4 June 2013

 Section 508 of the US Rehabilitation Act requires Federal agencies to make their electronic and information technology (EIT) accessible to people with disabilities.
 To view this standard, see http://www.section508.gov/index.cfm?fuseAction=stds

-The American Foundation for the Blind’s technical centre – AFB TECH – publishes AccessWorld, a journal that tests and provides comment on assistive technology in the marketplace – see http://www.afb.org/aw/main.asp for more information.
+The American Foundation for the Blind’s technology centre – AFB TECH – publishes AccessWorld, a journal that tests and provides comment on assistive technology in the marketplace – see http://www.afb.org/aw/main.asp for more information.

 For information on this taskforce and other work conducted by the Employer’s Forum on Disability see www.btat.org.
 In particular, you can view the taskforce’s charter which may provide you with some guidance on putting together your own charter or company policy on accessibility.

 www.cnib.ca provides services and information for blind people in Canada and also offers consultancy services to businesses in their endeavours to provide accessible digital content.
 See http://www.accesscontent.ca for further information.